-All of that is performed from within a nice graphic interface.
+All of this from within a nice graphical interface.
 One of the improvements we brought is a wizard mode for people who want to entirely wipe their disk but don’t want to bother with partitions.
-In this case, once the disk is selected, it is automatically repartitioned into 3 partitions: root, home and swap.
+In this case, once the disk is selected, it is automatically re-partitioned into 3 partitions: root, home and swap.
 Unlike many automatic partitioning tools (or mainstream OS’es :p), we want users to be able to reinstall their system without loosing their data!
 To learn more about our new installer, read the page Installing DoudouLinux definitively.

 For a full list of changes, please browse our project management software online.